 Despite the fact that these internships will take time, and offer no money in return, they look great on resumes.
 Internships are essentially a financial investment that allows possible employers to test a student’s abilities to make informed and important decisions on the job.
 For this reason, many programs state that an internship or some form of on the job work experience is a prerequisite before you can receive your certification.

-Step 4: Take the certification exam and become certified
+Step 4: Take the certification exam and become a medical coder

 When all is said and done, and you have chosen a program, completed an internship or work experience, you will be required to take an exam.
 This exam, if passed, will award you the honor of being officially certified.